How Coronavirus Could Affect Your Network Security and Business Continuity

 Much as we hope this is not the case, now is the time to consider how – if it would happen in the United States — a full-blown pandemic might affect your business.
 Take the time to prepare your staff, your shareholders, your clients and your NETWORK for possible outcomes.

-- If the COVID-19 arrives in your state, your workers may become infected themselves, or stay home due to fear of infection in public or common areas, or to care for sick family members.
+- Your workers may become infected, or stay home due to fear of infection in public or common areas, or to care for sick family members.

 - Some, especially those who rely on public transport, may simply be too scared to commute to work.
 This will make absenteeism an issue.